thisishaoqian/haoqian.info/_gallery/2024-02-03-6th-art-brut-biennial-faces.md

 ---
-title: "Faces of Students"
+title: "Students!
+Which one is you?"
-excerpt: "6th ArtBrut Biennial: Faces"
+excerpt: "6th Art Brut Biennial: Faces"
 header:
   teaser: ../images/gallery/2024-6th-art-brut-biennial-faces/students.jpeg
 gallery: